About the Thames Anglers’ Conservancy

-The TAC is a Free to join voluntary organisation established at the beginning of 2010 and run by Anglers, helping in the conservation of the River Thames.
+The TAC is a free-to join voluntary organisation run by Anglers.
+We were established at the beginning of 2010 with the aim of helping in the conservation of the River Thames.

 As anglers we spend a vast amount of time by the river and collectively we hold an incredible amount of knowledge about the fish that the river contains.
 Many of us have fished the river for the best part of our lives during which time we have all noticed changes in our catches and the environment.

 While great strides have been made in the last fifty years to bring life back to the Thames, the river is still faced with many challenges.
 In the last ten years eel populations have crashed and invasive species, such as Chinese Mitten Crabs and American Signal Crayfish have gained a far-reaching foothold damaging the ecology of the river.
 Asiatic Clams and Zebra Mussels are out-competing native mollusc’s at the river bed and Himalayan Balsam and Japanese Knotweed have colonised much of the river bank.
 Suitable habitat for spawning fish has declined and water abstraction is an ongoing problem causing the river to resemble a lake for much of the year.
 The potential impact of Thames HydroPower projects are still unknown so the TAC is campaigning to enure no damage is done as a result of these schemes.
 We strongly campaign against any loss of fishing rights, illegal fishing methods and poaching.

 One reason for the formation of the TAC was to campaign against sewage entering the Thames.
 In the last decade there have been several large scale fish kills due to untreated sewage being discharged into the river from sewage treatment works when they are overwhelmed during periods of rain fall.
 Not only is this a serious environmental problem but it is a health hazard to all river users.